ayushmathapa8/full-stack-not-to-do/README.md

-## Not to do full stack app with MERN
+## Not to do full stack app with MERN stack